The $768,000 Problem KC Businesses Don't Know They Have

 Because agents will do something wrong.
 Not catastrophically, usually.
 But they'll misclassify a customer record.
 They'll send a communication that violates a workflow rule.
 They'll act on stale data.
 And in a 20-person company with no IT department, nobody will notice until the damage is done.

 A 20-person professional services firm is spending maybe 500 hours a month on administrative work — scheduling, reporting, document handling, client follow-up, compliance tracking.
 That's not a guess; it's what the research bears out when you apply the 36% figure for entrepreneur time on administrative tasks and extend it across a small staff.
-Five hundred hours a month at fully loaded compensation rates is north of $60,000 a month.
-That's the $768,000 number annualized.

 A governed AI agent framework — one that's actually designed for the scale and risk tolerance of a small business — can systematically reduce that burden without requiring an IT department to babysit it.
 The governance layer means the agents know what they're authorized to do, log what they've done, and escalate when something falls outside their scope.